davidortinau/build2017-new-in-xamarin-forms/README.md

 # Microsoft Build 2017 - Weather Sample - Xamarin.Forms Embedding (PREVIEW)
 This sample shows a shared Xamarin.Forms UI being embedded into non-Xamarin.Forms iOS, Android and UWP applications.
 With this method developers can use as much or as little Xamarin.Forms in their application as desired.

+The [History.xaml](Weather/Weather.Forms/History.xaml) demonstrates using an image and custom fonts across native applications.

 Xamarin.Forms services such as DependencyService and MessagingCenter work with the exception of Navigation.
 Binding also works when setting the context.

 **NOTE:** This is an early preview and not all features have been evaluated.